 In that energetic spirit of oneness, I invite you to connect with your own lunar Celtic animal sign.
 Explore the possibilities your lunar totems have for you.
 Further, explore all the animal personalities in the Celtic year.
 Doing this might expand your awareness about the people around you, the animals we resonate with, and the glory of our universe.

 I hope you enjoy these perspectives on Celtic animal signs as much as I did while writing them.
+Also, check my old article on african astrology, which is known as one of the most oldest and accurate forms of astrological guides.

 Celtic Animal Zodiac and Sign Meanings